MengRao/pollnet/efvitcp/README.md

 * `uint32_t MaxRtoMS`: Maximum retransmission timeout.
 * `bool WindowScaleOption`: Whether or not to enable tcp window scale option.
 This option is useful if window size could be larger than 65535 in either peer.
 * `bool TimestampOption`: Whether or not to enable tcp timestamp option.
 This option can be used to update rtt more precisely, recognize old duplicate packets more accurately and PAWS(Protection Against Wrapped Sequences). if `WindowScaleOption` is used, `TimestampOption` should also be enabled.
 * `int CongestionControlAlgo`: The congestion control algorithm to use.
 There're three options available: "0": no cwnd; "1": new reno; "2": cubic.
-The "on cwnd" option is almost equal to no congestion control, but fast retransmission is still used: the first unacked segment will be resent immediately on 3 duplicate acks or a partial ack in recover.
+The "no cwnd" option is almost equal to no congestion control, but fast retransmission is still used: the first unacked segment will be resent immediately on 3 duplicate acks or a partial ack in recover.
 * `uint32_t UserTimerCnt`: The number of user timers per connection.
 The timer_id must be less than this value.
 * `struct UserData {int XXX;};`: User defined type attached to each connection, which can be accessed directly by conn.XXX.